bcheidemann/flatten-ignorefiles/README.md

 Options:
   -h, --help               Print command line options and usage.
   -d, --dir                The base directory to search for ignore files.
-                           The flattened ignore file will be output to this directory.
-                           (default: ".")
-  -g, --glob               The glob pattern used to search for ignore
-                           files.
-                           (default: "**/.gitignore")
-  -o, --out                The output file path for the flattened ignore
-                           file.
-                           If not provided, the flattened file will be logged to stdout.
-                           (optional)
-  -r, --remove             Remove the discovered ignore files.
-                           (default: false)
-  --skip-source-comments   If omitted, comments will be added indicating
-                           the source file for each section of the flattened output file.
-                           (default: false)
-  --strip-whitespace       Removes the whitespace from source files.
-                           (default: false)
-  --strip-comments         Removes the comments from source files.
-                           (default: false)
-benheidemann@Bens-MacBook-Pro flatten-ignorefiles % deno run -A main.ts -h
-Usage: flatten-ignorefiles [options]

-Options:
-  -h, --help               Print command line options and usage.
-  -d, --dir                The base directory to search for ignore files.
                            (default: ".")
   -g, --glob               The glob pattern used to search for ignore
                            files.